Landing at Scarlet Beach

 The next day the Australians commenced their advance south towards the village of Finschhafen, about 5.6 mi south of the landing beach, with the 2/15th Infantry Battalion leading the way to the Bumi River.
 The Japanese had established strong defences along the river's southern bank, which the Australians attempted to outflank by sending a force to the west, climbing through steep terrain.
 Once they had located a suitable place to cross the river, they began wading across but were fired upon by a group of Japanese naval infantry who were positioned on a high feature overlooking the river.
-Despite taking casualties, the Australians were able to establish themselves south of the Bumi and at that point the 2/13th Infantry Battalion began to advance on Finschhafen from the west.
+Despite taking casualties, the Australians were able to establish themselves south of the Bumi River and at that point the 2/13th Infantry Battalion began to advance on Finschhafen from the west.
 Meanwhile, the 2/15th attacked the left flank of the Japanese that had opposed their crossing.
 After advancing up the steep slope under fire, sometimes on their hands and knees, the 2/15th took the position at the point of the bayonet, killing 52 Japanese in close combat.

 Australian fears of a Japanese counter-attack grew and they requested reinforcements from General Douglas MacArthur.
-The request was denied as his intelligence staff believed that there were only 350 Japanese in the vicinity.
-Actually, there were already 5,000 Japanese around Sattelberg and Finschhafen.
+This was denied as his intelligence staff believed there were only 350 Japanese in the vicinity; in fact, there were already 5,000.
 The Australians received some reinforcements in the shape of the 2/43rd Infantry Battalion.
-The arrival of this unit meant that the entire 20th Infantry Brigade could concentrate on Finschhafen.
+The arrival of this unit meant the entire 20th Infantry Brigade could concentrate on Finschhafen.
 The Japanese naval troops which were holding Finschhafen began to withdraw and Finschhafen fell to the Australians on 2 October.
 The 20th Infantry Brigade then linked up with the 22nd Infantry Battalion, a Militia infantry battalion that had cleared the coastal area in the south of the Huon Peninsula, advancing from Lae over the mountains.
 The Japanese withdrew into the mountains around Sattelberg.